Our friends at Retire Early Lifestyle have excellent tips on creating happiness in your everyday life. Read on!

 She became like a child again on this treasure hunt, and the frequent small pleasures she received – each time a clue and a dollar was discovered – never dissipated.
 Each new occurrence was brand new, and so was her sense of pleasure.

-Increase Happiness in Your Own Life
+Creating Happiness in Your Own Life

 I have never forgotten that day.
 Both of us were like kids laughing ourselves silly over the discovery of each one dollar bill.
 Who would have known that a single dollar would give so much joy?
 And a hundred of them created happiness a hundred times over.